 To apply at IMB, simply follow this link: http://secure.imb.org/student/

-Phase Two: $4,500 (Covers international flights, visas, insurance, food, housing, and project expenses)
+Phase Two: $4,500 (Covers international flights, visas, insurance, food, housing, and project expenses during the second semester)

 SBC Total: $15,000